Nadeem743894/Datacentric/docs/0.ProjectManagement/ProjectScoping.md

 * What is the project aiming to achieve?
 * What benefit will it bring to the AMRC?
 * Are any partners involved?
 Who, and what is the benefit for them?
+* Is an NDA required?
 * Which sector will the project be centred on?

 ### What does the end product look like?
 Headlines

 * What is the planned solution and what does it look like?
 * How will the solution be achieved?
+* Will IP be generated?
+Fill in the IP register.

 ## Step 2: Data Acquisition and Preparation